eloaf/kwargs.nvim/README.md

 # kwargs.nvim

-Neovim plugin for expanding and contracting keyword arguments in Python function calls.
+Expands and contracts keyword arguments in function calls.
+Currently supports Python.
+Designed to be extended for Ruby, Kotlin, Swift, Julia, and similar languages.

-Written in Lua, using [Tree-Sitter](https://tree-sitter.github.io/tree-sitter/) and [Neovim LSP](https://neovim.io/).

-Inspired by the ergonomics of keyword argument manipulation in IDEs and Python editors.

 <!-- panvimdoc-ignore-start -->